plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 date: 2020-08-07T08:45:48.514Z
 author: marko-saric
 ---
 Plausible Analytics is a simple, lightweight, open source and privacy-friendly web analytics tool.
-We're a SaaS startup that has subscriptions as a business model.
+We're a SaaS startup with subscriptions as a business model.

-This post is a look at metrics we care about when analyzing our website and marketing efforts.
+This post is a look at metrics we care about when analyzing our website, product and marketing efforts.

-We eat our own dog food and use Plausible Analytics itself to do all our traffic analysis.
+We eat our own dog food and use Plausible Analytics itself to do all our analysis.
 There are no other analytics scripts installed on our site.
-You can see [our open stats dashboard](https://plausible.io/plausible.io).
+You can see [our open stats dashboard](https://plausible.io/plausible.io) with all the same data that we have access to.

 1. Ordered list
 {:toc}